Feyerabend/cc/ch04/addition/cep/README.md

 He even gave me a book about it:

-It introduces core concepts such as events, causal relationships, event patterns, hierarchies, time windows, and event correlation in a way that closely matches the opening sections of your document.
+It introduces core concepts such as events, causal relationships, event patterns, hierarchies, time windows..
 If you continue developing your work on these concepts, I highly recommend reading this book.